intel/integrated-media-inference-framework/README.md

 ### Management and Streaming Libraries

 IMIF exposes a management interface to allow management operations such as configuring media pipelines.
 It also exposes a Media Streaming interface allowing delivery and collection of media and data over network interface.
 Both interfaces use gRPC so any language supporting gRPC can be used.
 Use the proto files under `common/include/messages/grpc`.
-C++ binding is provided by way of two libraries under `lib/` directory,documented in the reference manual in file `lib/docs/refman.pdf`.
+C++ binding is provided by way of two libraries under `lib/` directory, documented in the reference manual in file `lib/docs/refman.pdf`.

 ### RTSP

 IMIF supports RTSP for media delivery via the interface defined in `rtsp_client` directory.
-In order to enable RTSP, you should replace the stub witn an implementation using an RTSP client library of your choosing.
+In order to enable RTSP, you should replace the stub with an implementation using an RTSP client library of your choosing.
 An example of such library is myRtspClient (https://github.com/simonbaren/myRtspClient/commit/4260e7f000b662c361aa0dde8ea260c322cbb607).

 ### Intel GPU support